 The film Coresounders shown daily

-Designed in the style of hunt clubs that once lined the Outer Banks, the Gathering Room honors the legacy of the Museum's founding board chairman — Billy Smith — whose leadership and stature in the community and beyond helped lay a foundation upon which the Core Sound Waterfowl Museum & Heritage Center was built.
+Designed in the style of hunt clubs that once lined the Outer Banks, the Gathering Room honors the legacy of the Museum's founding board chairman — Billy Smith — whose leadership helped lay a foundation upon which the Core Sound Waterfowl Museum & Heritage Center was built.

 The Gathering Room is filled with local and regional decoys and hunting memorabilia including the Billy & Janice Smith Collection featuring world-class decoys by Louisiana carvers Earl Federine, Tan Brunet, Jude Brunet, and Jimmy Vizier.
 The Roy Willis Collection honors his family's generations of decoy collecting with more than 100 decoys and hunting artifacts collected from the Core Sound region.

-Our appreciation goes to the Smith Family for their continuing gifts to the Core Sound Waterfowl Museum & Heritage Center and their sponsorship of the Smith Family Gathering Room.
+Our appreciation goes to the Smith Family for their contined support of Core Sound Waterfowl Museum & Heritage Center and their sponsorship of the Smith Family Gathering Room.

 The Library is home to more than 400 books and periodicals, including rare and out of print copies on regional wildfowl, waterfowl, hunting, birding, carving, boatbuilding, commercial fishing, folklore, art, storms, firearms, maritime history, quilting, community life, and more.
 Many of the books are available for checkout to our members.
 It is an inspiring quiet place where visitors are welcome to read, study and absorb the art, decoys and history that surrounds them here.